dev-roadmap/quarkus-tutorial/step-01-configure-quarkus/README.md

 }
 ```

-Quarkus also have support for reactive programming, you should only used.
+Quarkus also have support for reactive programming.
 For JAX-RS, you have just to return a `Uni` or a `CompletableFuture`.

 ```java
 @Path("/hello")